 - The R3 uses GPS to shut down the detector automatically if it’s been idle for a while.
 This is handy when your detector is plugged into an always-on power source.

-- The R1 displays your vehicle voltage.
-The R3 allows you to change the display to show the altitude, compass, or speed.
+- The R1 displays your vehicle voltage, while the Uniden R3 allows you to change the display to show the altitude, compass, or speed.

 - The R1 has a “City” button that allows you to switch between Highway and City Modes.
 With the R3, you can do this by pressing the Menu button on top for more than 3 seconds.